cnvrg/document-classification/inference_README.md

 You can deploy the Document classification model to use it via API calls.
-Once deployed the model will take raw text as input along with custom label names and returns for each label a probability value associated with it.
+Once deployed the model will take raw text, pdf, txt, doc, docx files or a url pointing directely to a file.
+User can also provide a public url for a .pdf or .txt file stored in the google drive.
+You can provide custom label names and get for each label a probability value associated with it.
 This blueprint supports one click deployment.
 Follow the below steps to get started.

 1. Click on `Use Blueprint` button
 2. In the pop up, choose the relevant compute you want to use to deploy your API endpoint